The Mary Ann Vs. Ginger Debate: Why Does Dawn Wells Always Win?

 Dawn Wells as Mary Ann on 'Gilligan's Island' (1964-67).
 Source: IMDB, Wikimedia Commons

-It's hard to believe that it has been over 50 years since Dawn Wells appeared in the last original episode of Gilligan’s Island.
-Wells portrayed Mary Ann Summers on the, then popular, show about 7 unlucky castaways.
 As the story went, the S.S.
 Minnow was a tour boat that capsized in an unexpected storm.
 What happened next would be a tale of their survival on the uncharted island where they ended up.

 Mary Ann was a spunky little farm girl from Kansas.
 Unlike Ginger, she was a down to earth, resourceful, practical and definitely pulled her weight on the island.
 She was known for her tight tops and short shorts.
 She unassumingly pranced around the island looking cute.
-Although it was a fictional story, it amazed me that basic human instincts didn’t come into play more often.

 The fact that Mary Ann was never romantically involved with anyone on the island must have been a huge relief to many of her viewers.
 Like many stars do, Wells reported receiving thousands of fan letters, weekly, from (mostly) men; including countless marriage proposals.
 Some wrote her regularly and at least one wrote to remind her that it was the 35th anniversary of his writing letters.